ucsb-cs156/w22/_lectures/lect23.md

 Any questions on that?

 * git reset
-* git pull --rebase origin master
+* git pull --rebase origin main
 * git push origin branch -f

 # Other